 |Borehole Tool for the Comprehensive Characterization of Hydrate-bearing Sediments

-The objective of the project is to conduct a review of hydrate-bearing sediment properties and the inherent effects of in situ sampling for the purpose of designing, developing, and field testing a new borehole tool to comprehensively characterize hydrate-bearing sediment in situ.
+The project goal is to conduct a review of hydrate-bearing sediment properties and the inherent effects of in situ sampling for the purpose of designing, developing, and field-testing a new borehole tool to comprehensively characterize hydrate-bearing sediment in situ.

-Researchers will review and update the database of hydrate-bearing sediment properties at Georgia Tech in order to develop robust correlations with index parameters.
+In Phase 1 of the project, researchers will review and update the database of hydrate-bearing sediment properties at Georgia Tech in order to develop robust correlations with index parameters.
 The resulting information will be incorporated into a tool for optimal field characterization.
-A borehole tool will be designed to comprehensively characterize hydrate-bearing sediments in situ.
 The design will recognize past developments, build on past characterization experience, and benefit from inspiring examples from nature and other fields.
 In Phase 2, researchers will design the tool’s electronics and instrumentation, construct a full-scale prototype, and initiate laboratory testing on hydrate sediment analogs.
-Finally, in Phase 3 the borehole tool will, in collaboration with industry, be deployed in the field to characterize both hydrate-bearing and hydrate-free sediments.
+Finally, in Phase 3, the borehole tool will, in collaboration with industry, be deployed in the field to characterize both hydrate-bearing and hydrate-free sediments.

 Georgia Tech Research Corporation, Atlanta GA 30332

-While earlier research focused on the properties of the hydrate mass per se (Sloan Jr and Koh 2007),studies during the last decade have increasingly explored hydrate formation in both marine and permafrost sediments, their properties (Santamarina and Ruppel 2008; Waite et al. 2009), and production strategies.
+While earlier research focused on the properties of the hydrate mass per se (Sloan Jr and Koh 2007), studies during the last decade have increasingly explored hydrate formation in both marine and permafrost sediments, their properties (Santamarina and Ruppel 2008; Waite et al. 2009), and production strategies.
 Reservoir simulators require reliable material parameters to anticipate reservoir response and production rates.
-Hydrate saturation governs initial properties and gas recovery; strength and stiffness before and after dissociation determines the deformation field and stability conditions; liquid and gas permeabilities and their variation with saturation define flow rates; and heat capacity and conduction limit dissociation.
+Hydrate saturation governs initial properties and gas recovery; strength and stiffness before and after dissociation determines the deformation field and stability conditions; liquid and gas permeability and their variation with saturation define flow rates; and heat capacity and conduction limit dissociation.

 The study of methane hydrate-bearing sediments currently relies on wireline logging or sampling.
 Logging while drilling (LWD) and measure while drilling (MWD) provide valuable information, but material properties required for analysis and design are inferred through correlations.
 On the other hand, sampling permits direct measurement of properties but faces pronounced challenges due to sampling disturbance followed by inherent difficulties with core handling and testing under pressure/temperature stability conditions.